 National speaker, Consultant and educator on theology and communication

-In the midst of a culture struggling to understand the identity inherent to the human person, Dr. Miller is a light shining in the darkness.
+In the midst of a culture struggling to understand the identity inherent to the human person, Dr. Morel is a light shining in the darkness.
 As her student, her research has proven to be invaluable in my own formation and in that of the students I teach each day.

 The deepest longing of people today is to understand who they are before God.
 Dr. Miller's research will be a profound gift to the Church in formulating a response to the current cultural questions surrounding what it means to be male and female created in God's image.